How to Shave Your Dirt Bike Seat

-Advanced route: If you have already comfortable shaving seats or confident in what you are doing, You can insert the wire from just about any direction and note the depth (wire goes down 3/4 inches, mark the foam at that height).
+Advanced route: If you confident in what you are doing, you can insert the wire from just about any direction and note the depth (wire goes down 3/4 inches, mark the foam at that height).
 Again, I do not recommend this for everyone as seat pans are / can be full of curves and impressions that give false readings.
 Entering from the side is without a doubt the safest and most predictable method.

-If you have a logo on the seat cover and still want to see it after you put it back on, you will need to mark its original location.
-The best way to do this is place the cover back on the foam and roll the side up until you get to the bottom of the logo.
+If you have a logo on the side of seat cover and want any chance of seeing it after you put it back on, you will need to mark its original location.
+The best way to do this is place the cover back on the foam, center it, and roll the side up until you get to the bottom of the logo.
 Make a mark on the foam indicating this bottom position, then continue to roll the cover until you get to the top of the logo, and mark that position as well.
 Make additional marks for the beginning and end of the logo.

-I have a couple of different methods for doing this.
-For me, it really comes down to the seat that I am working with.
-For the newer style (nearly flat) seats, precision is a must as the foam has very little give, which will translate to very noticeable/wavy cut lines if you are not near exact in your measurements and knife work.
+How you go about this will be personal preference.
+For me it comes down to the seat that I am working with.
+For the newer style (nearly flat) seats, precision is a must as the foam has very little give which translates to very noticeable/wavy cut lines if you are not near exact in your measurements and knife work.
 Experience says despite best efforts, one or both will be off.
 For the older style seats that lip up at the tank, you should have more foam to work with so you can be a bit loser with your marks.

-Tip: I I highly recommend you do not cut the front 3, or rear 1-2 inches of the seat foam for 2 reasons:
+I strongly recommend you do not cut the front 3, or rear 1-2 inches of the seat foam for 2 reasons:

 - Cutting to close to the edges, especially the front, will make taking the slack out of the cover very hard.

-Once you have the tape where you want it, make a small mark every couple of inches on the ‘cut’ side of the tape.
-The ‘cut’ side is the side that you intend to shave down to, which for me is always the top of the tape.
+Once you have the tape where you want it, make a small mark every couple of inches on the “cut side” of the tape.
+The cut side is the side that you intend to shave down to, which for me is always the top of the tape.
 If you are not going the precise route, you can go ahead and just mark the entire tape before you remove it.

 If you are going the precise route, measure from the factory shape lines down to the tape mark on one side of the seat, then measure the same distance on the other side of the seat and make an adjustment mark if needed.
 The point here is to make sure that you have marks that are the same distance from the factory shape lines on both sides of the seat.
 Once you have the measurement marks, go ahead and connect the dots.

-If you did Step Four, then you have a logo mark on only one side of the seat.
-You now need to estimate where the logo will land after you put the cover back on.
-Unfortunately, all I can do here is provide a bit of guidance as it really is a subjective process.
-What I do is measure from the factory curve line on the foam to the top of the logo mark that I made in Step 4, then measure that same amount from the ‘cut line’ on the opposite side and draw the logo location.
-Sometimes you may need to decide if having the logo look good is more important than the shape of your seat.
+If you have a logo mark on only one side of the seat you now need to estimate where the logo will land after you put the cover back on.
+Unfortunately all I can do here is provide a bit of guidance as it really is a subjective process.
+What I do is measure from the factory curve line on the foam to the top of the logo mark that I made on the one side then measure that same amount from the cut line on the opposite side and draw the logo location.
+Sometimes you need to decide if having the logo look good is more important than the shape of your seat.
 If in doubt and looks are important, get a seat cover without a logo.

-Tip: Pay attention to what the foam is doing.
-Some parts of the foam will already have splits that require you to go really slow (especially if you have used the seat), others will just split regardless of how careful you are.
-Just keep the damage to a minimum and fix it in Step Eleven.
+Pay attention to what the foam is doing.
+Some parts of the foam will already have splits that require you to go really slow.
+This is especially if you have used the seat.
+Others will just split regardless of how careful you are.
+Just keep the damage to a minimum and fix it in the upcoming sections.

-At this point you have a piece of foam that would not be very pleasant to sit on because it is a bit choppy.
-It should also be a bit shy of your ideal height.
+At this point the foam should be a bit choppy and shy of your ideal height.
 Translation, you have some sanding to do.
-To get started, LIGHTLY mist the top of the foam with spray paint.
+To get started, lightly mist the top of the foam with spray paint.
 A fast-dry lacquer is best, but enamel will do.
 Try to keep from coating anything below the cut line.
-Let the paint dry to the point that it does not come off on your fingers, and will not clog the sand paper.
+Let the paint dry to the point that it does not come off on your fingers and will not clog the sand paper.
 The dry time should be very quick unless you are working in the cold or used more paint than you should have.

-Using the 120-180 sand paper, start sanding the foam using a power sander or sanding block.
-The paint acts as a ‘guide coat’ for sanding.
+Use 120-180 sand paper with a power sander (way better) or sanding block (so sorry) with the paint acting as a guide coat for sanding.
 As you sand, you will have parts of the foam stay colored while other parts become free of paint.
 The objective is to work the high spots until they blend with the low spots, while also leveling out the seat.
-Take your time.
-Apply more guide coat if needed being sure to let the paint dry before you sand again.
+Take your time and apply more guide coat if needed being sure to let the paint dry before you sand again.

-Once you feel that you have sanded things smooth, go ahead and put the seat back on the bike for a test fit.
+Now that you have sanded things smooth go ahead and put the seat back on the bike for a test fit.
 Pay close attention to the dimensions of the seat and note any areas that need to be sanded further.
 Now is the time to make any height adjustments.
-Also take note of the curving of the front and rear of the seat, and sand the foam to give it a nice contour / flow if desired.
+Also take note of the curving of the front and rear of the seat, and sand the foam to give it a nice contour if desired.